 "Stop it.
 What is this?
 No baton charge!
 Have you come here to beat up people?" the Times of India newspaper quoted Ms Banerjee as telling the officers.

-Police told AP the six hospital officials arrested were being questioned on charges of culpable homicide and that they had surrendered voluntarily.'A lot of bodies'
+Police told AP the six hospital officials arrested were being questioned on charges of culpable homicide and that they had surrendered voluntarily.

 The fire had spread swiftly from the basement to the upper floors of the private hospital.